kolov/x2j/README.md

 I've written some tests for each rule, see test/core.clj.
 Basic tests run OK, no extensive testing has taken place yet.
 Use at your own risk.

-The Clojure code is self-explajing.
+The Clojure code is self-explaining.
 The Java class supports the following two methods:

     public static String x2j(String xml)
     public static String j2x(String jsonContainingOneElement)